-Recently, the lovely and sincere Jessica from Pig and Dac shared her reality.
-I read her post and it resonated with me.
+I once read a lovely and sincere post written by Jessica from Pig and Dac.
+When I read her post about her reality, it resonated with me.
 I loved her honesty in saying that her life is actually quite mundane.
 So is mine!
 I’ve tried so hard to be “real” but does everyone get it?

 - Does everyone understand that we generally have the same routine every single day?

-- Does everyone get that sometimes I raise my voice with my girls?
+- I wonder if everyone gets that sometimes I raise my voice with my girls?

-- Does everyone know that it takes some effort for me to look good in pictures (which is probably why there are so few of me)?
+- Do they realize that it takes some effort for me to look good in pictures (which is probably why there are so few of me)?

-- Does everyone realize that sometimes my girls watch too much TV because Mommy is in a funk (and is probably suffering from PMS)?
+- Is it clear that sometimes my girls watch too much TV because Mommy is in a funk (and is probably suffering from PMS)?